 A study from Australia, S. Sarantakos, Children in Three Contexts: Family, Education, and Social Development, 21 Children Australia 23 (1996), has been cited as demonstrating deficits among children raised by gay and lesbian parents in Australia compared to children raised by heterosexual couples.
-In amici's judgment, the anomalous results reported by this study - which contradict the accumulated body of research findings in this field - are attributable to idiosyncrasies in its sample and methodologies and are therefore not reliable.
-An expert reading of the Sarantakos article reveals that certain characteristics of its methodology and sample are highly likely to have skewed the results and rendered them an invalid indicator of the well-being of children raised by gay parents in at least three respects: (1) the children raised by gay and lesbian parents experienced unusually high levels of extreme social ostracism and overt hostility from other children and parents, which probably accounted for the former's lower levels of interaction and social integration with peers, see id. at 25-26; (2) nearly all indicators of the children's functioning were based on subjective reports by teachers, who, as noted repeatedly by the author, may have been biased, id. at 24, 26, 30 (indeed, the author notes that "the influence of the attitudes of teachers to life styles on the process of evaluation of the students' performance cannot be underestimated," id. at 26); and (3) most or all of the children being raised by gay and lesbian parents, but not the children being raised by heterosexual married parents, had experienced parental divorce, which is known to correlate with poor adjustment and academic performance, id. at 30; see also infra n.92.
+In the amici's judgment, the anomalous results reported by this study - which contradict the accumulated body of research findings in this field - are attributable to idiosyncrasies in its sample and methodologies and are therefore not reliable.
+An expert reading of the Sarantakos article reveals that certain characteristics of its methodology and sample are highly likely to have skewed the results and rendered them an invalid indicator of the well-being of children raised by gay parents in at least three respects: (1) the children raised by gay and lesbian parents experienced unusually high levels of extreme social ostracism and overt hostility from other children and parents, which probably accounted for the former's lower levels of interaction and social integration with peers, see id. at 25-26; (2) nearly all indicators of the children's functioning were based on subjective reports by teachers, who, as noted repeatedly by the author, may have been biased, id. at 24, 26, 30 (indeed, the author notes that "the influence of area, the American Psychological Association concluded in its recent Resolution on Sexual Orientation, Parents, and Children: "There is no scientific evidence that parenting effectiveness is related to parental sexual orientation: Lesbian and gay parents are as likely as heterosexual parents to provide supportive and healthy environments for their children" and that "Research has shown that adjustment, development, and psychological well-being of children is unrelated to parental sexual orientation and that the children of lesbian and gay parents are as likely as the attitudes of teachers to life styles on the process of evaluation of the students' performance cannot be underestimated," id. at 26); and (3) most or all of the children being raised by gay and lesbian parents, but not the children being raised by heterosexual married parents, had experienced parental divorce, which is known to correlate with poor adjustment and academic performance, id. at 30; see also infra n.94.
 (Indeed, although the differences Sarantakos observed among the children are anomalous in the context of research on parents' sexual orientation, they are highly consistent with findings from studies of the effects of parental divorce on children, see, e.g., P.R.
 Amato, Children of Divorce in the 1990s: An Update of the Amato and Keith (1991) Meta-Analysis, 15 J. Fam.
 Psychol.
 355 (2001); P.R.
 Amato & B. Keith, Parental Divorce and the Well-Being of Children: A Meta-Analysis, 110 Psychol.
 Bull.
-26 (1991)) Moreover, Children Australia is an obscure regional journal that is not widely known outside Australia.
+26 (1991)).
+Moreover, Children Australia is an obscure regional journal that is not widely known outside Australia.
 As such, it cannot be considered a source upon which one should rely for understanding the state of scientific knowledge in this field, particularly when the results contradict those that have been repeatedly replicated in studies published in reputable scientific journals.
 Accordingly, the Sarantakos study does not undermine the consistent pattern of results reported in other empirical studies addressing this topic.